 “Good.”
 He nodded.
 “Let us leave, if you are ready to.
 I have called for the carriage.”

 One of our maids stepped toward the heavy wooden double doors, and pulled them both open for us.
 Outside, the air was cool and fresh.
 The sky head darkened, and millions of shining stars accompanied the full moon, as they worked together to brighten the night.

-The dark, but pretty carriage, bearing our family crest on it’s door sat and waited.
-Two steel grey Clydesdales were strapped both to it, and to each other.
+The dark, but pretty carriage, bearing our family crest on its door sat and waited.
+Two steel grey clydesdale horses were strapped both to it, and to each other.

 “Goin’ ta see Master Piper and his family, are we Sir?”
 The skinny, old driver asked as he pulled open the door, revealing a dark, navy blue velvet interior, complete with one small lamp hanging from the ceiling for light.

 Mother prodded me toward the carriage, and lifted me over the flimsy step and into the interior.
 I took my seat next to the other door, and watched my father as he offered a hand to my mother.
-Taking it, and grabbing a fistful of the skirt on my mother’s dress, she lifted it up so she could step up unhindered.
+Taking it, she grabbed a fistful of the skirt from her gown, she lifted it up so she could step up unhindered.
 Shifting across and next to me, she smoothed her skirts and pushed back a stray hair.